microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ### Running the full metagenomic workflow

 In this example, we will run the interleaved FASTQ file for SRR7877884, which is available in the public data folder in NMDC EDGE file section options and [online](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int.fastq.gz).
 Note that this is a larger file at 3.65 GB.
 A smaller option (10% subset of SRR7877884) is available at 367.25 MB both in the public data folder (as `SRR7877884-int-0.1.fastq.gz`) and online as a [URL](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz).
+To copy the file URLs, right click (CTRL+Left Click on Mac) and select "Copy Link".

 !["Run Multiple Workflows" submission page with bubbles labeled 1 through 7 pointing at different clickable buttons and typeable fields](../_static/images/howto_guides/workflows/metaG/03102025_run_metag.png)